Mary Lucas: Biography

-Her father was a doctor, and she was one of five children, growing up in London and (from 1891) Chipstead in Surrey.
-In 1899 she studied piano at the Dresden Conservatory with Carlo Albanesi, then (1900-1903) at the Royal Academy of Music, and later in life, during the 1920s, she studied composition at the Royal College of Music with Herbert Howells and R.O.
+Her father Henry Juler (1842-1921) was a doctor, and her mother Amy Margaret Churchill Anderson (1860-1922).
+She was one of five children, growing up in London and (from 1891) Chipstead in Surrey.
+In 1899 she studied piano at the Dresden Conservatory with Carlo Albanesi, then (1900-1903) at the Royal Academy of Music, and later in life, during the 1920s, she returned to education, studying composition at the Royal College of Music with Herbert Howells and R.O.
 Morris.
 She married entrepreneur and inventor Ralph Lucas in 1903, and their son Colin became a noted architect.
 During the 1920s and 1930s they were living a 10, St Germans Place, Blackheath, London SE13.
 They later moved to Cookham in Berkshire.

 Music

-Lucas gave up composition for over 25 years after she married and had a family (two sons and a daughter), but returned in the 1930s to produce a number of successful compositions, including six string quartets.
+Lucas gave up composition for over 25 years after she married in 1903 and had a family (two sons and a daughter), but returned in the late 1920s, when the Bournemouth Municipal Orchestra performed her Rhapsody (1928) and Fugue (1929).
+By the early 1930s she had produced a number of successful compositions, including six string quartets.
 The Stratton String Quartet championed her music, performing her quartets for the London Music Club's First Performance Society on 29 November 1934 at 22 Holland Park, and in January 1935 at the Blackheath Concert Halls.
 There was a BBC broadcast of the third quartet by the all female Macnaghten Quartet on 4 February 1936.

-Her ballet Sawdust was performed in London and Wolverhampton in 1941 by the Ballet Guild, under the direction of Leighton Lucas.
+Lucas also composed ballet music, including Cupid and Death and Undine, both 1936.
+Her circus-themed ballet Sawdust was performed in London and Wolverhampton in 1941 by the Ballet Guild, under the direction of (no relation) Leighton Lucas.
+It was later orchestrated as the Circus Suite, which was conducted by Henry Wood at the Royal Albert Hall on 4 July 1942, giving Lucus her Proms debut at the age of sixty.